-We have developed additional tools to help users explore the data used for our estimates and indicators, and to facilitate access to a wide range of spatial data about known and suspected carcinogens in outdoor environments.
+We have developed additional tools to help users explore the data used for our estimates and indicators.

 eWORK is a set of tools developed by our occupational exposures team that allow users to conduct custom queries of the CAREX results database.
-Two versions of eWORK are available: eWORK Excel and eWORK Online.
+Two versions of eWORK are available: eWORK Online and eWORK Excel.

 eWORK Online is for users who prefer quick, accessible, yet high quality statistics on occupational exposures to various carcinogens.

 eWORK Excel is a Microsoft Excel-based tool capable of handling complex filters and queries.
 It is available for download through eWORK Online.